vvdleun/adlib-rol-stepsequencer-java/README.md

 It's 2020.
 My country is in lock-down because of the COVID19 outbreak.
 What to do?

-Well, I spent some time on a small silly program that I had in my mind for a long, long time.
+Well, I spent some time on a small, silly, program that I had in my mind for a long, long time.

-Being a fan of "retro" computing in general and vintage soundcards specifically, I wrote a program that takes a custom text file, parses it and generates an Ad Lib ROL file.
+Being a fan of "retro" computing in general and vintage soundcards specifically, I wrote a program that takes a custom text file, parses it and generates an Ad Lib ROL file from it.

 ## A HISTORY LESSION

 Ad Lib, Inc. from Canada was the manufacterer of the first well known soundcard for the IBM PC, back in the mid to late 80s.
-Most copyright lines and timestamps in their README files I've seen, mention 1987 as the earliest date, but I believe the very first version of the soundcard actually appeared in 1986 for the very first time.
+Most copyright lines and timestamps in their README files I've seen, mention 1987 as the earliest date, but I believe the very first version of their soundcard actually were released back in 1986.
 Their card, dubbed the Ad Lib Music Synthesizer Card, was bundled with a Jukebox program that could playback pre-programmed songs saved in the Ad Lib ROL format.

 A revolutionary graphical tool, the Ad Lib Visual Composer, was released commercially separately later, which made it possible to actually create and edit existing ROL files.
 Primitive by today's standards, but unlike most niche software released back then, it was very easy to use: users could draw notes on a grid with a mouse, one channel at a time.
 Some events could be entered with the keyboard.
 The program required music theory knowledge to make the best of it and entering instrument changes, pitch and volume events required some skill.
 In conclusion, composing music with Visual Composer was quite a time consuming process.

 What many people do not realize is that the Ad Lib Music Synthesizer Card was not Ad Lib's first product.
-Under their original company name "Les Editions Ad Lib, Inc.", they released the EXERCETTE computer in the early '80s (the pattent was filed on 1982).
+Under their original company name "Les Editions Ad Lib, Inc.", they released the EXERCETTE computer in the early '80s (the pattent was apparently filed back in 1982).
 It was a microcomputer that aimed to help in teaching music theory.
 From the lack of information available on the web, it looks like it did not sell that well.
 If you know something more about this machine, please contact me!
 I'd love to know more....

-I have absolute not any proof to back this up, but I wonder whether Ad Lib ROL files originate from that computer, or at the least the work on that project.
-The ROL file specifications hardly use any features that are unique for the Yamaha YM3812 "OPL2" FM chip (to continue the history lession: early versions of the Ad Lib MSC board tried to hide the origin of the Yamaha chip, by scratching the surface of the chip to destroy the readable text from the chip.
-This did not stop competitors from discovering the exact chip model of course and was the start of Ad Lib's demise in the early '90s.
-That's a whole other story though...).
-The ROL file format almost seems more like a early take on a universal MIDI file alternative.
+I absolutely have not any proof to back this up, but I wonder whether Ad Lib ROL files originate from that computer, or at the least the work done on that project.
+The ROL file specifications hardly use any features that is unique for the Yamaha YM3812 "OPL2" FM chip (to continue the history lession: early versions of the Ad Lib MSC board tried to hide the origin of the Yamaha chip, by scratching the surface of the chip to destroy the readable text.
+This did not stop competitors from discovering the exact chip model, of course, and was the start of Ad Lib's demise in the early '90s.
+That's a whole different story for another day, though....).

+To me, the ROL file format almost looks more like an early take on a universal, but much more primitive, MIDI file alternative to store musical data (not the sound itself, but instructions to drive a tone generator, i.e. synthesizer).

-Bottom line: if you want to produce the very best songs on the OPL2 chip known to mankind, you're probably better off looking at a dedicated OPL2 (or even better OPL3) tracker program.
-The ROL format is a little bit too static to make the most out of the OPL2 chip: most chip parameters can only be altered by switching instruments (which definitions are not even stored in the ROL file itself).
+Bottom line: if you want to produce the very best songs on the OPL2 chip known to mankind, you're probably better off looking at a dedicated OPL2 (or even better OPL3) "tracker" program.
+The ROL format is too static in nature to make the most out of the OPL2 chip: most chip parameters can only be altered by switching instruments (which definitions are not even stored in the ROL file itself).
+In typical Ad Lib, Inc. style, the purchase of a separately available add-on program was needed to create new, or edit existing OPL2 instruments: Ad Lib Instrument Maker.

-If this does not scare you away and still like to mess with the rather curious ROL format, read on...
+If this all does not scare you away and still like to mess with the rather curious ROL format, read on...

 ## ABOUT THE STEPSEQUENCER

 I wondered what would happen if one would approach the ROL format as a simple, monophonic stepsequencer, where multiple voices are stacked and triggered from one track (instead of the usual other way around, where each channel is treated as a single indivdual entity, producing rather thin sounds, especially listening back at it now, literally dozens of years later).

 Back in the early '00s I bought the rather obscure MAM SQ16 MIDI hardware step-sequencer from the German company Music And More.
-It had some uber awesome crazy experimental features.
+It had some awesome crazy experimental features.
 I hope that I can turn this program slowly into something experimental like that, eventually.

 It's not to be taken seriously, it's all about having some retro fun.

 It's early days however.
-At this time, it can only produce notes and fade-in/out effects.
+At this time, it can stack different sounds, produce notes and fade-in/out effects.
 About the first features I want to work on are adding digital delay processors and primitive voice/pitch LFO-alike features for individual voices.
-If the official Ad Lib ROL file players can cope up with the ideas I have remains to be seen, however.
+I hope the official Ad Lib ROL file players can cope up with the ideas I have, which remains to be seen, however.

 Ideally I should have written this program in DOS.
 Maybe someday I will port it to DOS, but for now it's written in Java 11.
 It's a current design goal to write it in "pure" Java, with no external dependencies (except for unit testing/mocking).